Have you ever wondered how we see things the way we do?

 The visual processing experiment was conducted in three different trials.

-Undergraduates were exposed to a few hundred photographs of natural or man-made objects in various conditions to later be tested on their visual processing of these photos.
+Undergraduates were exposed to a few hundred photographs of natural or man-made objects in various conditions to be later tested on their visual processing of these photos.

 Participants were asked to determine whether or not a target object matched the scene they were seeing, and if they could recognize this despite a plethora of visual information.